tcpalmer/nina-scheduler/adv-topics/ts5-beta.md

 ## Known Issues
 - Although the time to generate any given plan is about the same as in TS 4, the single-exposure approach means that the planner is run many more times over the course of a night.
 If you have a large number of targets, then this might be noticeable - especially using Scheduler Preview.
 There are some things that can be tuned if this is a significant problem.
+- Running the previewer on a target will update the filter cadence of targets that are selected.
+This will impact the next run in the sequencer since the cadence cycle will have advanced from the previous run.
+Researching solutions.
 - The Scheduler Preview View Details info is now ridiculously verbose and needs to be redone.
 However, this is really only an issue for trace level log output.

 ## Rollback to TS 4